person writing bucket list on book

 • Travel insurance appropriate for the duration and destination

-• International driving permit (outside the EU)
+• International driving permit (outside EU)

 • European Health Insurance Card (EU)